Coats Marsh Weir

 Share Coats Marsh Weir on Facebook Share Coats Marsh Weir on Twitter Share Coats Marsh Weir on Linkedin Email Coats Marsh Weir link

-The Regional District of Nanaimo (RDN) is planning on removing the concrete weir in Coats Marsh Regional Park, in Electoral Area B on Gabriola Island in fall 2024.
+The Regional District of Nanaimo (RDN) is planning on removing the concrete weir in Coats Marsh Regional Park on Gabriola Island.

 The existing concrete weir in Coats Marsh does not meet provincial safety standards and requires removal or replacement.
 The RDN is planning to remove the weir from Coats Marsh while keeping the upstream beaver dam in place to preserve the majority of the wetland ecosystem in its present state.